 Have you ever found yourself sitting in a drafty cabin on a winter day, wearing a puffy jacket with the hood on and a pair of slippers, while the person next to you casually makes conversation while wearing a light sweater with bare feet?
 Or perhaps you are the warmer person?
 The truth is that everybody naturally runs at different temperatures based on a number of factors including gender, body mass, circulation, and age.

 There is healthy debate as to how these factors impact warmth, but one generally accepted premise is that a lower muscle mass relative to body surface area can make you feel cold.
 You may have noticed that the EN rating system described above lists a higher temperature for women to sleep comfortably than men, and this is based on general presumptions about muscle mass.
-The same holds true for older people: you tend to lose muscle mass as you age, and therefore older people have a tendency to feel colder than younger people.
+The same holds true for older people: You tend to lose muscle mass as you age, and therefore older people have a tendency to feel colder than younger people.

 The temperature rating of your sleeping bag gets all the hype, but we are here to tell you that your sleeping pad matters a whole lot more than you might think.
 This piece of gear not only provides a comfortable surface on which to sleep, it insulates us from the ground, which can be cold or even freezing.

 How are sleeping pads measured in terms of insulation and warmth?
-R-value is the key metric, which ranges from less than 1 (a summer pad like the Sea-to-Summit Comfort Lite with very little insulation) up to 8 or even higher (a winter pad like the Exped DownMat XP 9 with goose down bonded to the interior).
-Most 3-season backpacking pads have R-values in the range of approximately 2 to 4, which provides a solid amount of insulation from most non-freezing ground.
-For example, our top-rated pad, the popular Therm-a-Rest NeoAir XLite, has an R-value of 4.2, which is plenty for most 3-season trips.
+R-value is the key metric, which ranges from less than 1 (a summer pad like the Sea to Summit Ultralight with very little insulation) up to 8 or even higher (a winter pad like the Exped Dura 8R with goose down bonded to the interior).
+Most 3-season backpacking pads have R-values in the range of around 2 to 4, which provides a solid amount of insulation from most non-freezing ground.
+For example, our top-rated pad, the Nemo Tensor Ultralight Insulated, has an R-value of 4.2, which is plenty for most 3-season trips.

 The key thing to remember here is that you are putting together a sleep system.
 If you buy a sleeping bag and spend all of your energy focusing on that temperature rating, but ignore the R-value of your pad (or the other factors listed in this article), you aren't seeing the whole picture.
 When we go backpacking, we think of the sleeping bag and pad as one united package, and always make sure to have a combined sleeping bag rating and R-value that will keep us happy at night.
 For a more complete breakdown on this topic, see our article on the best backpacking sleeping pads.

-Weather can be fickle, and no matter how prepared we think we are after all of the sleeping bag and weather research we've done, sometimes we get caught off guard in the mountains.
+Weather can be fickle, and no matter how prepared we think we are after all of the sleeping bag and weather research we've done, sometimes we get caught off-guard in the mountains.
 Therefore, it's important to be able to pull tools from your proverbial toolbox when your sleeping bag just isn't doing the trick.

 First, wearing the right layers can make a world of difference.
 When backpacking, it's a no-brainer to bring a solid set of baselayers, an extra pair of wool hiking socks, and a warm hat.
 In general, merino wool is the premier insulator in the outdoors—it's warm, wicks moisture, and doesn't build up stink like most synthetic fabrics.
 In addition, most backpackers bring a down jacket for hanging around camp after the hiking is done.
 In many cases and particularly if it's cool, we'll wear our down jacket over our baselayers at night.
-If you have a full mummy bag this essentially is doubling down, but a good down jacket is never a bad thing to have around (at the very least, it can be used as your pillow).
+If you have a full mummy bag, this essentially is doubling down, but a good down jacket is never a bad thing to have around (at the very least, it can be used as your pillow).